Mikadifo/Mikadifo/README.md

 👯‍♀️ I'm looking to collaborate on any project, especially those using React or Javascript.

-🤔 I'm looking for help with AI topics.
+🤔 I'm looking for help with AI topics and new web technologies.

 ## Support